AlanZhangUCSC/lab_notebook/README.md

 I will take a look at the results tomorrow.

-### 9/25/2025
+## 9/25/2025

-The bash script seems to have run correctly, and the output files are all there.d
+The bash script seems to have run correctly, and the output files are all there.

 I will write a script to ouptut and plot whether true haplotypes are selected by kminmer overlap coefficients and if they are, how their node scores rank within the selected nodes.